difference between male plants and female plants

 The female plants always produce the fattest and most resinous flowers; they bud much better than their male counterparts.
 The male plants in veg don't bud well enough or produce enough flowers.

 Hence, most breeders prefer to have more female than male plants.
-Only for research and educational purposes can male plants be preferred, but for the breeder whose primary motive is to produce as many flowers as possible for profit, this difference between female and male plants makes it vital to sex plants.
+Only for research and educational purposes can male plants be preferred, but for the breeder whose primary motive is to produce as many flowers as possible for profit, this difference between male vs female plants makes it vital to sex plants.

 Another reason why the sex of a plant is crucial is that the male plant can interrupt the quality and level of production of the female if you breed them together.